 Potato chips are a healthier snack than the typical candy.
 However, acid created from eating potato chips can attack your teeth.
 Make sure you brush and floss after you're done eating your tasty snack.

-Coffee gives most people that energy boost they need to get through the day.
+Coffee gives most people the energy boost they need to get through the day.
 However, coffee can stain and eat away at your enamel.
-If you’re worried about staining, come discuss your options with us.
+If you're worried about staining, come discuss your options with us.